fbpx

 Manolas Bros Delicatessen

-After a recent swoon-worthy refurbishment, Manolas Bros has only gone and cemented themselves as one of the Coast’s ultimate spots to treat your tastebuds.
-Not content with just being a continental style deli, you are also now spoiled with wood-fired pizzas, an extensive bar offering, and heaps of takeaway options in the form of some robust filled-to-the-brim food hampers.
+Manolas Bros Deli & Cafe has cemented itself as one of the Coast’s ultimate spots to treat your tastebuds.
+Not content with being a continental-style deli, you are also spoiled with wood-fired pizzas, an extensive bar offering, and heaps of takeaway options in the form of robust filled-to-the-brim food hampers.
 All we can say is specialty dishes, baked goods, and festive sweets are some of the many reasons people keep coming back to this Surfers Paradise foodie hub.

 Where: Shop 3G, 14 Capri on Isle of Capri, 15/21 Via Roma, Surfers Paradise